Best EMR/EHR Systems for OT, PT, and SLP

 Why?

-Because the EMR being used will have a huge impact on your therapy provisionand the experience of your patients.
-And, as we head into 2025, we are going to see massive changes in the capabilities of our EMR systems.
+As we head into 2025, we are going to see massive changes in the capabilities of our EMR systems.
 This is why I wanted to compare the different options on the market to help you find the right EMR for you!

 A quick note on language: You can see we are using EMR/EHR interchangeably.
 An electronic health record is technically more expansive than an electronic medical record and best reflects most of the software below, but we’ve found that most clinicians still utilize the term EMR.